bobsanjo/PRIV/trusted_services_overview.md

 Ad remarketing is one of the primary uses of FLEDGE.
 Real-time services are critical for FLEDGE because:

-*   Real-time signals from adtechs are required to serve remarketing ads.
+*   Real-time signals from ad techs are required to serve remarketing ads.
 *   Some computations may be overly-expensive or infeasible to execute on client devices.
 As these computations are necessary, they should be able to be offloaded to the cloud, without affecting the speed or privacy of